Should You Add a Heat Pump?

 Do Heat Pumps Save Money?

 Heat pumps will save you money because they use energy more efficiently than air conditioners, furnaces, and space heaters.
 On average, they cost between $4,000 and $7,000, with some high-end prices reaching $10,000, and economy products at $1,500.
 If you want a better product, it will cost more.
 It can also cost more if you need to heat and cool a larger building compared to others.
-HVAC systems cost a similar amount to install, so a heat pump will definitely save you money.
+Heating, Air Conditioning systems cost a similar amount to install, so a heat pump will definitely save you money.

 If you take a standard monthly energy cost of $400 for a household, with the heating and cooling making up 40% of that, then it comes to a $36 saving each month.
 This means that after 10 years it will be $4320, at which point the average heat pump will have paid for itself.
 It will still have many years to go on top of that.
 Plus, many jurisdictions offer tax incentives to install heat pumps as a more energy-efficient option.